Default

 • Understanding these rules is crucial for anyone navigating the Saudi Arabian matrimonial landscape.

-• The Personal Status Law covers various aspects of marriage, divorce, and child custody.
+• The Personal Status Law covers various aspects of marriage, divorce, and child custody, including pre-marital medical tests.

 Male Guardianship and Obedience in Marriage